Gold Price Calculator India

 What is 1 tola of gold in grams?+

 1 tola = 11.664 grams.
 Tola is a traditional Indian unit still widely used in north Indian jewellery markets.
 To find the price of 1 tola of gold, multiply 11.664 by the per-gram rate.
-At Rs 15,300/g for 24K, 1 tola = roughly Rs 1.78 lakh (excluding making charges and GST).
+At Rs 15,600/g for 24K, 1 tola = roughly Rs 1.82 lakh (excluding making charges and GST).

 Why are jewellery prices higher than the gold rate alone?+

-Three additional components: (1) Making charges - the cost of crafting the design, ranging from 3% for machine-made to 25%+ for handcrafted; (2) Wastage - gold lost during manufacturing, typically 2-7%; (3) GST - 3% on the gold value plus 5% on the making charges.
-Always ask for an itemised bill showing these separately.
+Three additional components: (1) Making charges - the cost of crafting the design, ranging from 3% for machine-made to 25%+ for handcrafted; (2) Wastage - gold lost during manufacturing, typically 2-7%; (3) GST - a single 3% on the total value (gold + making + wastage), since a retail jewellery sale is a composite supply.
+Always ask for an itemised bill showing these components.

 How is GST calculated on gold jewellery in India?+

-Two components under the GST regime: 3% GST on the gold value (including any wastage), and 5% GST on the making charges.
-So a Rs 1 lakh gold value with Rs 10,000 making charges = Rs 3,000 (3% of 1 lakh) + Rs 500 (5% of 10,000) = Rs 3,500 GST.
+Retail sale of finished jewellery is a composite supply (the principal supply is the gold), so a single 3% GST applies to the total transaction value - gold plus making charges plus wastage - even when making charges are shown separately on the bill.
+Example: Rs 1,00,000 gold value + Rs 10,000 making charges = Rs 1,10,000, so GST = 3% of Rs 1,10,000 = Rs 3,300.
+The 5% GST rate applies only to standalone job-work or repair (for example when you supply your own gold and pay only a making charge), not to a retail purchase.
 There is no separate VAT or service tax.
 Note: cash purchases above Rs 2 lakh in a single day are prohibited under Section 269ST (penalty under Section 271D equal to the transaction amount), and PAN disclosure is mandatory above Rs 2 lakh under Rule 114B.

 What is the BIS hallmark on gold jewellery?+

 The BIS hallmark is the official quality assurance from the Bureau of Indian Standards (BIS Act 1986).
 Mandatory in stages since June 2021.
-From April 2023, every hallmarked piece must carry a 6-digit alphanumeric Hallmark Unique Identification (HUID) number.
-The hallmark consists of: BIS logo, purity grade (916/750/999), assaying centre identification mark and the HUID.
-Always check for HUID before buying.
+From April 2023, every hallmarked piece must carry a 6-character alphanumeric Hallmark Unique Identification (HUID) number.
+The consumer hallmark now consists of three marks: the BIS logo, the purity/karat grade (916/750/999) and the HUID - the older jeweller and assaying-centre marks were retired.
+Always check for the HUID before buying.

 Is buying gold jewellery a good investment?+